-The High Coast was selected as a World Heritage Site in 2000 because it features the world’s largest post-glacial rebound (land uplift) after the last Ice Age.
+The High Coast was selected as a World Heritage site in 2000 because it features the world’s largest post-glacial rebound (land uplift) after the last Ice Age.
 In 2006, the heritage site was expanded to include the Kvarken Archipelago in Finland.
 On the High Coast, you can see very clear evidence of the ice’s advance and the dramatic effects of the land uplift on the landscape in the form of “calot hills”, shingle fields and isolated basins.
-The Kvarken Archipelago is a much smoother landscape, where the inland ice melt created different moraine formations that are not present in the High Coast.
-There are also more isolated basins in the Kvarken Archipelago.
+The Kvarken Archipelago is a much smoother landscape, where the deglaciation created different moraine formations that aren’t present in the High Coast.
+Visit our joint World Heritage Site portal.

 The countries that have ratified the World Heritage Convention have promised to protect and preserve the cultural and natural heritage that exists within their borders.
 There are three different types of world heritage: cultural heritage, natural heritage and mixed heritage.

 The countries themselves highlight the objects that they wish to have inscribed in the World Heritage List, after which a World Heritage Committee, in consultation with experts, decides whether the object meets the requirements and criteria contained in the World Heritage Convention.

 In summary, a World Heritage site must meet one of the following criteria: